Dillard University: 21st century

-2016 senatorial debate

 In November 2016, Raycom Media rented a space at Dillard University to host a debate with senatorial candidates, including David Duke.
 The event was met with opposition; six protesters were arrested.
 When the rental agreement was made, months in advance, the university was unaware of the candidates.

-Partnership with Ross University School of Medicine

 In 2019, Dillard signed a partnership with a for-profit college, Ross University School of Medicine, to increase the number of African American physicians in the US.